 On 23 August 1939, even while it was fighting Japan on the Mongolian border, the Soviet Union shocked the world by agreeing to the Molotov–Ribbentrop Pact with Nazi Germany.
 Formally, this was a non-aggression pact between two ideological enemies.
 However a secret clause agreed to the division of eastern Europe.
 When the Germans invaded Poland in September, the Soviets joined in and invaded from the east.

-1 Sep 1939 Germany invasion of Poland
+1 Sep 1939 Germany invasion of Poland▲

-Using several German-staged incidents as casus belli, Nazi Germany strikes Wieluń, Poland, with the Luftwaffe at 04:40 on 1 September 1939 - the first blow of World War II.
-Five minutes later, the German battleship Schleswig-Holstein opens fire on a Polish military transit depot in the Free City of Danzig, with Germany launching an all out attack on Poland’s northern, western, and southern borders later that day.
+Using several German-staged incidents as casus belli, Nazi Germany struck Wieluń, Poland, with the Luftwaffe at 04:40 on 1 September 1939 - the first blow of World War II.
+Five minutes later, the German battleship Schleswig-Holstein opened fire on a Polish military transit depot in the Free City of Danzig, with Germany launching an all out attack on Poland’s northern, western, and southern borders later that day.

 3 Sep 1939 Declaration of War on Germany▲